cs10/ta-guide/README.md

 * Contact information
 * Extra opportunities

+#### Units
+During the normal semester, 1-unit Academic Interns are required to work 3 hours/week and 2-unit Academic Interns are required to work 6 hours/week.
+In the summer, those values are doubled.

 #### Contract
 Once you've updated the Academic Intern syllabus, email all eligible Lab Assistant candidates with a contract form, asking for the following information:
 * How many units they'd like